-Based on the number of entries, the winning schools are Cab Calloway School of the Arts in Wilmington, DE; Beavercreek High School in Beavercreek, OH; and Our Lady of Lourdes Academy in Miami, FL.
-Each of the schools received $1,500 prizes.
+Based on the number of entries, winning schools are South Forsyth High School in Cumming, Georgia; Cab Calloway School of the Arts in Willington, Delaware; and Our Lady of Lourdes Academy in Miami, Florida.
+Each school will receive $1,000.

 “The Create Real Impact contest is a creative way to empower youth to develop life-saving messaging which is both relevant and effective at reaching peers in their social media comfort zone,” said Kelly Browning, Ph.D., Executive Director, Impact Teen Drivers.